timothymarois/template-laravel-app/README.md

 *In controller, return inertia view or json*

-For json response, you should use `axois` requests.
+Note: For json response, you should use `axois` requests.

 ```php
 return response()->inertiaOrJson('Posts/Index', ['posts' => $posts->paginate()]);
 ```

-*In page component:*
+*In page component for Inertia views*

 ```js
 const props = defineProps({
     'posts': Object